mmessmore/hugo-barenotes/README.md

 ### Extended Markup Support

-To the lightweight point, all of the below are supported by JavaScript libraries, but they are only loaded into pages in which they are used.
-The JavaScript files are in the theme itself and do not reference a CDN so that it can degrade gracefully when not connected to the internet.
+I implement these based on the mermaid example on the Hugo page.
+It's pretty nice to me.

+I may add more as I go based on what I want/need.

 #### Mermaid.js

-Mermaid diagrams are rendered in "mermaid" code fences
+Mermaid diagrams are rendered in "mermaid" code fences.
+That's pretty normal.

 #### ABC

 For music/scores, [ABC Notation](https://abcnotation.com/) is rendered from "abc" code fences.
+This is handy for my to jot down song ideas as they come to me.
+(I'm not actually good at this)

 ## Contribution

-My usage of CSS is probably awkward and falls into the "it works for me" category.
 Contributions to clean it up or generally make things prettier are appreciated.
-I'm not a "frontend" guy, and I'm learning this new fangled CSS stuff that seems cool.
+I'm not a "frontend" guy, and learning modern stuff is part of this exercise to me.
+Corrections are welcome.

 I'll try to stick things I want to fix or would appreciate help with in [TODO.md](./TODO.md).